MarlinFirmware/MarlinDocumentation/_development/getting_started_pull_requests.md

 Write the file back.

-Go to Git Shell and enter this `Git add Marlin/configuration_store.cpp`.
+Go to Git Shell and enter this `git add Marlin/configuration_store.cpp`.
 The circled number will decrement.

 ![image49]({{ '/assets/images/docs/development/pull_images/pull_49.jpg' | prepend: site.baseurl }})

-Repeat the `edit-save-Git-add` cycle until all the files have been addressed.
+Repeat the **edit-save-git-add** cycle until all the files have been addressed.

-If you couldn't address all the files then you can enter the following to abort the process: `Git rebase –abort`
+If you couldn't address all the files then you can enter the following to abort the process: `git rebase –abort`

-If all the files have been addressed then enter this into the Git Shell: `Git rebase –continue`
+If all the files have been addressed then enter this into the Git Shell: `git rebase –continue`

 The next step is to "squash" the commits.
 This takes all the commits and combines them per your instructions.
-To start the "squash" process enter this `Git rebase -i upstream/bugfix-1.1.x`
+To start the "squash" process enter this `git rebase -i upstream/bugfix-1.1.x`

 In about 5-10 seconds a Notepad window will pop up.
 It starts with the list of the commits that are currently on the PR.
 To the extreme left of each line is the action you want performed.
 Sometimes extra commits are added if the main code base is being updated while you're doing a squash.
 Check that the first pick is one that you've done for this PR.
 If it isn't then change it to `drop`.
 Keep on changing them to `drop` until you get to your first commit.
 Leave your first commit as `pick`.
-Change all the other picks in the list to `squash`
+Change all the other picks in the list to `squash` (or `fixup` if you don't need all the commit messages)

 ![image50]({{ '/assets/images/docs/development/pull_images/pull_50.jpg' | prepend: site.baseurl }})

-Once you've changed the file then click `File`, then `Save` and then close the file.
+After making all necessary changes, save the file.

 ![image51]({{ '/assets/images/docs/development/pull_images/pull_51.jpg' | prepend: site.baseurl }})

 In a few seconds a second Notepad window will pop up.
-In this one you specify the description portion of the squashed commit.
+Here you can provide a description for the squashed commit.

-All the lines WITHOUT a leading # will be in the description in the order as in the Notepad window.
-Edit the text as desired.
-When done save the file and close it.
+All the lines WITHOUT a leading `#` will be included the description.
+Edit the description to fit the combined changes, then save and close the file.

 ![image52]({{ '/assets/images/docs/development/pull_images/pull_52.jpg' | prepend: site.baseurl }})

-A few seconds after closing Notepad the Git Shell will show this.
+After closing Notepad, the Git Shell will show this.

 ![image53]({{ '/assets/images/docs/development/pull_images/pull_53.jpg' | prepend: site.baseurl }})

-In Git Shell enter `Git push –f` to finish the process.
-In a few seconds the following text will start to scroll up the page.
-When the command prompt appears then everything is done.
+In Git Shell type `git push –f` to push the changes to your fork on Github.
+Check the output to make sure it succeeds.

 ![image54]({{ '/assets/images/docs/development/pull_images/pull_54.jpg' | prepend: site.baseurl }})

 You can now close Git Shell.

-In Desktop notice that there is now only one commit with all your code changes in it.
+In **Github Desktop** notice that there is now only one commit with all your code changes in it.

 You do not need to click `Sync` in Desktop.
 That was done as part of the `push` command.